Doing What’s Best for Kids

 Grade K-6 Achievement Scale Descriptors

-EXC Student is exceeding current grade level expectations.
+EXT Student is extending further than current grade level expectations.

 MEET Student is meeting current grade level expectations.